hezq06/causal_narrative/README.md

 The python file in bottom folder would fit brain using features with low in-degree.
 The correlation coeffitients are output in coef_mat_for_all_subs.data file.
 It may take up to an hour to fit all data.

+# Data Visualization
+The fitting result can be visualized using:
+workspace/notebooks/DataVisualization.ipynb